On-campus student employment

 - While classes are in session, student employees may work up to 20 hours per week.

 - For federal work-study employment, in addition to the above, the student must have received and accepted an award for the current award period from the Office of Student Financial Aid indicating federal work-study.

 To post a position for an on-campus job as a WSU department, complete the On-Campus Student Employment Job Posting form.

-An Off-Semester allows for students to declare one semester, each academic year, in which they can work up to 40 hours per week.
-The Off Semester Form must be signed by your supervisor and then returned to Career Services via email or in-person.
+An Off-Semester allows students to declare one semester, each academic year, in which they can work up to 40 hours per week.
+The Off Semester Form must be signed and returned by the student's supervisor and then returned to Career Services via email or in-person.
 Instructions for returning the document are noted on the form.